javadan/CGIAR-Crop-Damage-Classification-Challenge/README.md

 # CGIAR-Crop-Damage-Classification-Challenge
 https://zindi.africa/competitions/cgiar-crop-damage-classification-challenge

 First attempt at a Computer Vision competition.
 Doesn't look like it's going very well.
-108/352 before the buzzer.
+101/353.
+Meh.

 Got my best score with code that I subsequently lost (i.e. overwrote, with newer code).
 My top result was .65 with efficientvit_l2.r384_in1k and some random cropping and CutMix and some other augmentations.